menu-top

 How to Become a Bushfire Hazard Practitioner

-• An Accredited Bushfire Hazard Practitioner is required to hold minimum professional indemnity insurance coverage of $1 million and minimum public liability insurance cover of $5 million.
+• Hold minimum professional indemnity insurance coverage of $1 million and minimum public liability insurance cover of $5 million;

 The Accreditation Scheme is administered by the Accreditation Officer who can be contacted at bfp@fire.tas.gov.au.